jeromerobert/packer-Debian/README.md

 Create a template VM that can be cloned to create actual VMs.

-1. Create a VM with only a cloudinit disk
+1. Create a VM without any storage
    ```bash
       qm create $VMID -agent enabled=1 -cpu host -memory 4096 \
                       -name kubetemplate -net0 model=virtio,bridge=vmbr0 \